glueckpress/avada-kedavra/README.md

 add_filter( 'avada_kedavra_whitelisted_shortcodes', 'your_extend_function_here' );
 ```

-### What's with the name of this plugin?
+### What’s with the name of this plugin?

 1. Guess…
 1. “Avada kedavra” is the deadly spell used by Lord Voldemort and his followers in J.K.
-Rowling's novel series of Harry Potter.
-I don't claim any ownership on the term whatsoever.
+Rowling’s novel series of Harry Potter.
+I don’t claim any ownership on the term whatsoever.

 ## Screenshots